Vision For Plymouth

 - Supporting co-operative action on energy.

-- A high quality and functional network of natural spaces provides for the needs of people, wildlife and businesses, now and in the future.
+- A high quality and functional network of collectively cared for natural spaces provides for the needs of people, wildlife and businesses, now and in the future.

 - An ambitious housing and social policy is delivered which ensures affordable warmth, addresses fuel poverty, provides healthier homes, and supports local people in accessing cheaper and green energy.